Whales and Sonar

 There's one big shocker that brings the question of whales and sonar into proper perspective.
 Dr. Barbara Taylor, a cetacean specialist at NOAA's Southwest Fisheries Science Center found that a total of about 200 whales have been killed in strandings associated with naval sonar in the past 40 years.
 That's about five per year.
 It's five too many; but it's still five.
 Many more than that are temporarily stranded or otherwise affected, but with no lasting effects.
 By stark contrast, 300,000 whales and dolphins are killed every year by fishing operations.
 That's sixty thousand times as many.

 Meanwhile, the lawsuits, protests, and petitions continue raging, with good intentions but little informed science to support the charges.
 It seems unlikely that the world's navies will make do without sonar, so continued research will remain critical to minimizing or eliminating the risk to marine mammals.
 If you really want to help the whales, hug a scientist, or otherwise support the research.

-Thanks to Barbara Taylor and Bob Brownell who kindly provided the latest research on sonar related strandings on very short notice.
+Thanks to Barbara Taylor and Bob Brownell from NOAA who kindly provided the latest research on sonar related strandings on very short notice.

 ©2023 Skeptoid Media, Inc. All Rights Reserved.